Ferriccc/copper_prototype_python/README.md

 # Clone the repository in your HOME directory
 git clone https://github.com/yourusername/copper.git "$HOME/"
 ```
-- Add the copper directory to your path for easier access.
+- Add the copper/src directory to your path for easier access.

 ## Usage
+- You need to make a source directory which then should be updated in variables.py file as variable source directory.
+- Copper will treat the files located in source directory as if they are under / in real filesystem
+- Source directory also holds your (packages / services).json files which you can edit to modify installed packages / enabled services.
+- For tracking any file it should be place inside the source directory in same structured path as it is under / (root) in real filesystem, after that copper takes care of linking and tracking it automatically.

 - Options
   - init (makes required directories for functioning)
   - dry {generation} (lists out all execution without actually executing it)